 This template complex is articulated on three underground levels that push up to 12 m deep.
 Built in different stages, between 3000 and 2000 BC.
 Hal Saflieni is noted for an incredibly modern spiral staircase in shapes and design.
 In the second level lie the rooms of the greatest times, that is, the Oracle Room and Sancta Sanctorum.

 The best preserved of the three Mnajdra temples and interesting for the secret rooms that are hidden in the thickness of the walls.
-And it is likely that in this temple a curative cult has been practiced because there have been models of anatomical parts of the terracotta human body with symptoms of infirmity.
+And it is likely that in this temple a curative cult has been practised because there have been models of anatomical parts of the terracotta human body with symptoms of infirmity.

 The first temple and the oldest dates back to 2200 BC, while the most recent dates back to 400 years later.
 Within these temples was discovered the most colossal stone statue of the time: originally a height of 2.50 m, this statue, which presumably represents a Mother Goddess, was divided into half and the part is now missing.

-Tas Silg represents an ancient place of worship (IV millennium BC) characterized by a continuous use of particularly long time.
+Tas Silg represents an ancient place of worship (IV millennium BC) characterized by a continuous use of, particularly long time.
 In addition to the remains of structures dating back to the earliest times, evidence was found that even the Phoenicians had re-used this Templar complex.

-Skorba is an archaeological site situated in Mgarr Malta, only a couple of kilometer removed from Ta Hagrat.
+Skorba is an archaeological site situated in Mgarr Malta, only a couple of kilometre removed from Ta Hagrat.
 The site consists of prehistoric structures that illustrate the life of the first settlers on the Maltese Island.

 These temples were excavated in the 1960s by David Trump, who had discovered the remains of 2 megalithic temples in the excavation, one of which was built around the same time as the Ggantija Temples (3,150-2,500 BC), and the other around the Tarxien Temples (3,600-3,200 BC).